Evangelical Christian School (Fort Myers, Florida)

 Evangelical Christian School (ECS) is a private, college preparatory, non-denominational Christian school in Fort Myers, Florida.
+ECS has about 1,600 students.

 History

 ECS was founded in May 1973 by Douglas D. and Elsie M. Dunn.
 In 1975 the school was moved to its present site.
 Over the years, the enrollment has grown to exceed 1,000 students and several new buildings have been added.